Mod Sun

-Derek Ryan Smith (born March 10, 1987), known professionally as Mod Sun (stylized as MOD SUN or MODSUN), is an American singer, songwriter, multi-instrumentalist and rapper from Bloomington, Minnesota.
-He has released four solo studio albums, three EPs, and six mixtapes.
+Derek Ryan Smith (born March 10, 1987), known professionally as Mod Sun (stylized as MOD SUN or MODSUN), is an American singer, songwriter, rapper and musician from Bloomington, Minnesota.
+He has released five solo studio albums, three EPs, and six mixtapes.
+He is also a member of the alternative hip hop duo Hotel Motel.

 Beginning his musical career by playing drums in pop punk band the Semester and post-hardcore groups Four Letter Lie and Scary Kids Scaring Kids, Smith began a solo rap career in 2009 under the name Mod Sun.
 The release of his fourth solo studio album Internet Killed The Rockstar saw a stylistic shift back to pop punk.
-He is also a member of the alternative hip hop duo Hotel Motel.
-His fifth studio album God Save The Teen was released on February 3, 2023.
+His fifth studio album God Save the Teen, released in 2023, followed in its footsteps.

 Early life

 Derek Ryan Smith was born on March 10, 1987, in Bloomington, Minnesota.
 Later his father left for California and his parents divorced, after which Smith spent some time living with his father in Long Beach, California.
 From age five to 10, he moved frequently due to his mother having to relocate for various jobs.
 He spent much of his time growing up on a farm in Corcoran, Minnesota.
 Smith's father lived next door to Bud Gaugh, drummer of Sublime, who influenced him to become involved in music.

 In his teens, Smith began attending concerts in his local pop punk scene.
 He became an increasingly prominent figure in the scene through his mother encouraging him to attend concerts and ask the touring band members whether they wanted to stay the night at their house.
 In the following years, Smith and other local bands and musicians in the scene became increasingly interested in fashion and influenced by New Jersey and Drive-Thru Records emo bands, leading to them becoming members of the scene subculture.
 In eighth grade, he designed merchandise for bands.